graphieros/wc-smart-table/README.md

 wc-smart-table is a web component that displays large datasets in a flexible table that offers readymade calculations and filtering options, avoiding the user to export the table to make their own averages or sums.

+wc-smart-table also provides a quick way to make a bar, line or donut chart on selected portions of the data.

+Of course, users can still also export to Excel as wc-smart-table provides this utility too ;)

 ## setup

 Include wc-smart-table.js in the head of your html: